-- 7.39 The area has a mix of uses; residential, educational and leisure/ recreational. - 7.40 Agricultural uses on are adjoining land and on the open field off Vicarage Road.
+- 7.39 The area has a mix of uses; residential, educational and leisure/recreational. - 7.40 Agricultural uses on are adjoining land and on the open field off Vicarage Road.
 Further out to the east lie Dog Lane Fisheries and Lakeview Camping Park. - 7.41 Dog Lane has a strong community feel with the presence of the village school at the junction of Dog Lane and St Lawrence Close, Granton Playing Field, the Victory Club and the village playing field. - 7.42 The Arc, a special needs school, has a less prominent presence within the village as many of its students come from outside the village but it is still a welcome educational resource within the village.

 - 7.43 Along Dog Lane, there are glimpsed views through to the south across the lower flood plain and to the north across Granton Playing Field up to the housing on the hill. - 7.44 To the eastern end of Dog Lane and bottom of Godsons Lane there are good views up the hill which hopefully will not be affected by the height of the new development to the north east and in the foreground.
 Views such as this help to provide cohesion, connecting the different parts of the village. - 7.45 There are very attractive long distance views from the top of Fell's Lane overlooking Napton Sports Field and across to Shuckburgh Hill. - 7.46 The open aspect where farmland abuts Vicarage Road (known by many residents affectionately as the old 'Sledging Field') offers views across to lower parts of village and open countryside beyond.
 This reinforces the rural character of this part of the village, and provides a breathing space along Vicarage Road.
 This is a popular place for people to stop and admire the view.
-Important View 5; From the top of Danils Hill (campsite) back into the village clearly shows the rural character of the village which is enhanced by the presence of this green area (LGS E) amongst the buildings.
+Similarly the view from the top of Danils Hill (campsite) looking back into the village (ref Important View 5 in the Plan) is undoubtedly one of the finest of the village as it accentuates and acknowledges the layer upon layer of housing, winding narrow lanes and open green spaces which typify the character of the settlement.
+This view clearly shows the rural character of the village, which is enhanced by the presence of the pastoral field above the Quincy Meadows Development (ref Local Green Space E) amongst the buildings.